 Never turn off upper screen with Fn+F3.
 Use the scripts instead.

 After running this script, all open windows might be moved to the lower border of the screen.
-Restore them by selecting them in the panel and press Super + Left/Right/Up/Down.
+Restore them by selecting them in the panel and press Super + Left/Right/Up/Down, or Alt + F10.

 Save this script as gpd_duo_main.sh